-Chronic disease is a long-term, usually slowly progressive, non-communicable disease that is not transmitted from person to person.
+Chronic disease is a long-term, usually slowly progressive, a non-communicable disease that is not transmitted from person to person.
 More than 70% of deaths are due to these diseases.
 Treating chronic diseases “eats” from 50 to 80% of all health care costs worldwide.
 Chronic diseases are a severe challenge to modern society.
 Patients need constant medical support, but this is unrealistic given the shortage of medical personnel.
 There are different ways to solve a problem: somewhere pharmacists and nurses are trusted to keep “chronicles,” somewhere they rely on digital services, such as chronic care management.

 The COVID-19 pandemic could only worsen these statistics, as routine medical care was not provided for a long time, and people were left alone with their symptoms.